Monday, September 17, 2007

 Somers’ son, Adam Klugman, said she died Saturday at her Willow Walk home near Staples High School.

 She married actor Jack Klugman, star of the television shows “Quincy” and “The Odd Couple,” in 1953.
-The two separated in 1974, but never divorced.
+The two separated in 1974 and divorced in 1977.
 Somers appeared on several episodes of “The Odd Couple,” playing the ex-wife of Klugman’s character.

 Later in her career, she appeared in a cabaret show, “An Evening with Brett Somers.”